xinmiaow/STAT545-hw-Wang-Xinmiao/hw10/hw10_IMDb.md

 Dataset
 =======

-`movie. dat` collects top 250 rated movies from IMDB and contains the information about each movie.
+`movie. dat` collects top 250 rated movies from IMDb and contains the information about each movie.

 In the dataset, there are 250 observations with 8 variables,

--   **Catergorical variables**
--   title: The title of each movie
--   country: the country where the movie were produced.
--   language: the language of the movie
--   genre: the genre of the movie
+**Catergorical variables** - title: The title of each movie - country: the country where the movie were produced. - language: the language of the movie - genre: the genre of the movie

--   **Quantitative variables**
--   rank: the rank of the movie
--   year: when the movie were produced
--   rate: the rate of the movie
--   runtime: the running time of the movie
+**Quantitative variables** - rank: the rank of the movie - year: when the movie were produced - rate: the rate of the movie - runtime: the running time of the movie

 ``` r
 str(movie.dat)